hnavilur/webex-contact-center-flows/hello-world-template/README.md

 > For all organization specific configuration activities such as Queue, Entry Points, Connectors, Outdial ANI, etc. those need to be manually configured by the user before the template is published.
 >

+### Pre-requisites

+- Create Entry Point, Queue, Teams and Entry Point Mapping from the Webex Contact Center Management Portal.
+Refer to the Webex Contact Center Setup and Administration Guide.
+- This flow uses Cisco TTS(Text-to-speech).
+Upload required static audio files if using your own audio for the prompts.

 ### Flow Breakdown

 1. Call is received and enters the flow.